CEXTBurmawala/notes/project_setup/setup_new_project.md

 	- PROBUILD-###
 	- develop
 	- master
-- Get required node version from the platform 'package.json' file.
 - In both the platform and project directories:
-	- Run `node -v` to check the node version being used.
-	- Run `nvm use <0.0.0>` to set the node version to be used.
+	- Run `nvm use` to set the node version to be used. (this will check the .nvmrc file and use the correct node version)
 - In platform directory:
 	- Run `yarn`
 	- Run `yarn link`